 Revisit Images You Love

 When the building gets tough, it’s good to have some images of what you’re aiming for to keep you motivated.
 Save photographs from magazines or collect digital images on websites like Pinterest.
-You might be absolutely in love with living rooms with black accents; you might have been obsessed with having a skylight since you were a kid.
+You might be absolutely in love with living rooms that feature cushions with black accents; you might have been obsessed with having a skylight since you were a kid.
 Whatever gets you excited to work on the home should be kept handy in case you need a little inspiration or encouragement.

 Study Color Psychology